(Environmental Mold and Mycotoxin Assessment)

 Mold and Mycotoxin Testing in Homes and Buildings

 If it is suspected that a home or building may be “sick” and harboring fungi, or a patient tests positive for one or more Mycotoxins, it is recommended that the building be tested using the RTL Environmental Mold and Mycotoxin Assessment (EMMA) .
 Mycotoxin testing is performed using the RTL Mycotoxin testing protocol and panel.
-Mold testing is done using the ERMI (Environmental Relative Moldiness Index) protocol, as developed by the EPA.
+Mold testing is done using DNA probes highly specific for the 10 target toxigenic organisms.

 Doing the mycotoxin test with the ERMI test has been incredibly helpful.
 Since both only show part of the picture (not all molds are tested for on the ERMI and not all mycotoxins are tested for in the mycotoxin panel) I get a better assessment of the building with both and reduce the false negatives.